 The main text, including abstract, references and figure legends is 1,966 words.
 The abstract is 150 words.
 It contains two figures, with additional information in the Supplementary Information.

-The summer of 2023 is manifesting an unbearable and dangerous normal for temperatures in the United States, with over 100 million people already exposed to dangerous heat.
-Among the 2 million people currently incarcerated in the United States, concerning reports have recently surfaced of heat-related illness and death.
+The summer of 2023 presented an unbearable and dangerous new normal for temperatures in the United States, with over 100 million people repeatedly exposed to dangerous heat throughout the summer.
+During the summer, among the 2 million people currently incarcerated in the United States, concerning reports surfaced of heat-related illness and death.
 This is hardly surprising – incarcerated people in the United States are at high risk for heat-related morbidity and mortality in large part because they are physically confined, socially isolated, and with high rates of chronic mental and physical illnesses.
 Unlike most of the population in the United States, many incarcerated people are living without air conditioning.

 While a nascent body of research has begun to explore how dangerous heat is impacting incarnated people, this has largely been through case studies.
 Researchers and policymakers are yet to address the critical knowledge gap of understanding exposure to dangerous heat at carceral facilities at across the country over multiple decades.
 As the impacts of climate change accelerate in the United States, identifying where incarcerated people are exposed to dangerous heat is imperative to advancing environmental justice for perhaps one of the most marginalized groups in the country.